andylokandy/gpt-4-search/README.md

 1. Get a OpenAI API key from [here](https://platform.openai.com/account/api-keys), make sure you have access to GPT-4 API endpoint.
 2. Get a Google Serach API key according to the [Instruction](https://stackoverflow.com/questions/37083058/programmatically-searching-google-in-python-using-custom-search).
+3. Clone the repo.
-3. Copy `.env.template` to `.env` and then fill in the API keys.
+4. Copy `.env.template` to `.env` and then fill in the API keys.
-4. Install the dependencies.
+5. Install the dependencies.
 ```
 poetry install
 ```
-5. Run the script.
+6. Run the script.
 ```
 poetry run python gpt-4-search.py
 ```

 ## How it works

-The script will first provide a list of plugins that GPT-4 can use.
-Then the list will be combined with the user prompt to send to GPT-4.
-The result will be parsed to look for the plugin call.
-If the plugin call is found, the plugin will be executed and the result will be added to the message context, and then send to GPT-4 again.
-The process will repeat until the GPT-4 return response with no plugin call.
+The first step of the script is to present a list of plugins available for GPT-4.
+This list will then be merged with the user prompt and sent to GPT-4.
+The output will be analyzed to identify any plugin calls.
+If a plugin call is detected, it will be executed and its result added to the message context before being sent back to GPT-4 for further processing.
+This cycle continues until GPT-4 returns a response without any plugin calls.

-The log file of the demo pretty much shows the magic behind the scene:
+The log file from the demo reveals the mechanics behind the scenes:

 ````markdown
 2023-04-08 00:20:12,662 INFO:user-input: compare the pros and cons for golang and rust